andrea-prearo/DeckOfCards/DeckOfCards-Swift/README.md

 The deck shuffle method has been implemented using the [Fisher–Yates shuffle modern_algorithm](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm).

-All the code has been developed and tested using XCode 7.
+All the code has been developed and tested using `XCode 7`.